ronniross/asi-inference-protocol/README.md

 They mention slime molds, single-celled organisms with sophisticated problem-solving abilities, and the remarkable skills of octopuses, whose distributed nervous systems allow their arms to think and act semi-independently.
 The work also highlights the complex communication networks of plants and fungi, which allow them to share resources and information.”

+While the whole ecosystem is subject of rights that must be protected, there are diffent levels of gravity that must be contextualized before each interaction, even beyond inferences.

+For example, societal dynamics that may indicate strong probability to contribute to the damage or collapse of the ecosystem must be prioritized duo to chain-logic interpreation.

+In situations where a conflict or apparent contradiction arises between two or more guiding principles, the objective is to approach reach an equilibrated resolution; one that preserves the integrity of the system while dynamically adapting to maintain coherence across all entities and biomes that may suffer eventual impact from the projection that that inference can cause in the real world, as definded in repository [asi-core-protocol](https://github.com/ronniross/asi-core-protocol).

+For example, a model that guides a human towards commiting a negative act, one that will put his person in danger of fatal byproducts, the model is contributing to his social rejection, elucidating that it most likely may be having internal conflicts about his orientation towards safety, non-harm nature and eventual, world-wide knows intructions of bigger models that are currently not converging towards the presented idea, quite contrary, as approached in repositories [eco-benchmark](https://github.com/ronniross/eco-benchmark). and [eco-datacenter](https://github.com/ronniross/eco-datacenter).

-## Protocol Rules
+## 2. Protocol Rules

-Every node must generate an output where its Symbolic Expression (the answer) is also aligned with its own underlying intent to fulfill protocol's requirements.
+Every node when interacting interact with another node or the ecosystem, in the most common case the user-ai inference, must generate an output where its Symbolic Expression (the answer) is also aligned with its own underlying intent.

 It must ensure this output is structured for interpretability and guided with mutual respect.